1. /

 A report can also be made via Integrity Line, an independent external reporting service, as follows:

-Once received, the complaint will be registered in our complaints handling system, and the Chief of Staff will issue a letter acknowledging its receipt to the complainant within 3 working days.
+Once received, the complaint will be registered in our complaints handling system, and the Chief of Public Affairs will issue written correspondence (for example a letter, email or other appropriate method) acknowledging its receipt to the complainant within 5 working days.

-The relevant senior staff associated with the case in question will investigate the complaint together with the Chief of Staff.
+The relevant senior staff associated with the case in question will investigate the complaint together with the Chief of Public Affairs.

-The complaint may be escalated to Burnet’s CEO or Board if deemed appropriate by the Chief of Staff.
+The complaint may be escalated to Burnet’s CEO or Board if deemed appropriate by the Chief of Public Affairs.

 Complaints can also be lodged in each of the countries in which Burnet has a presence.
 See contact details below:

-• Papua New Guinea: Section 90, Lot 1 Takubar, East New Britain Mailing: PO Box 1458, Kopoko Post Office, Kokopo, East New Britain, Papua New Guinea
+Physical address: Section 90, Lot 1 Takubar, Kokopo, East New Britain Province, Papua New Guinea

 Responsibility for implementation

-The Executive Group is responsible for the oversight and review of this policy.
-The Chief of Staff is responsible for implementation.
+The Executive Council is responsible for the oversight and review of this policy.
+The Chief of Public Affairs is responsible for implementation.

-Working Group Heads, Activity Leads and Activity Managers are responsible for ensuring that this Policy information is provided to all stakeholders, including to members of the communities where activities are implemented, in particular about the reporting and complaints handling procedure.
+Working Group Heads, Department Managers and Project Managers are responsible for ensuring that this Policy information is provided to all stakeholders, including to members of the communities where activities are implemented, in particular about the reporting and complaints handling procedure.

 On this page